robbycorrs23/robbycorrs23/README.md

 My name is Rob!
 (He/Him)

-I am a software developer working with HTML, CSS, and Javascript.
-My professional goal is to be a full stack developer but for now I am a frontend developer.
+I am a software developer working mostly with PHP, Javascript, and Python.
 I work with React using the Next.js framework but I have some experience with Vue.js as well.
+I have focused on becoming a Full STack Developer as I believe it makes me a better backend and/or frontend developer on the whole.
+I enjoy working on projects in my free time as it allows me to grow as a developer and learn new technologies while also staying current with the technologies I work with on a daily basis.

 ### TECHNOLOGIES